Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/addjavascripttopage/_index.md

 doc.OpenAction = javaScript;
 ```

-In this example, we are adding a JavaScript statement that will print the PDF file with the specified options when the document is opened.
+In this tutorial, we are adding a JavaScript statement that will print the PDF file with the specified options when the document is opened.

 ## Step 3: Add JavaScript at Page Level